 The opening of the Dolomites to international tourism took place in the second half of the 19th century.
 At the beginning of the 20th century, some of the most famous hotels of Cortina and Canazei were under construction or even finished.

 The First World War interrupted this natural tourist development.

 The Great Dolomites Road was overlapped at several points by the front line and thus used for war purposes.

-In the first and second post-war period, this road has made it possible to relive the tourism in this rough mountain area and to confirm the Dolomites as an international mountain resort.
+In the post- First and Second War periods, this road made it possible to revive tourism in this rough mountain area and to confirm the Dolomites as an international mountain resort.

 It was a very important event from both economic and symbolic points of view.

 It can thus be said that it is also thanks to the building of this road that the Dolomites are the much loved tourist destination they are today.